 Archive | STD Information & Prevention RSS feed for this section

 As you all know I’m a big supporter of safe sex, the kind that leaves you free of worries about an unwanted pregnancy or possible transmission of an STI.
-As such, I hope this “beginners guide: condoms” post will give you further insight to the options available when it comes to safer sex practices and help you find a method of protection that’s right for you.
+As such, I hope this beginners guide on condoms will give you further insight to the options available when it comes to safer sex practices and help you find a method of protection that’s right for you.

 condomsWhat are Condoms?